Paul Norman (game designer)

 Paul Norman (born December 18, 1951) is an American game designer, musician, composer, and computer programmer.

-Paul Norman (born December 18, 1951) is an American game designer, musician, composer, and computer programmer.
 He has been active in the music scene since 1970 and has been involved with the development of computer entertainment and information since 1982, including the production of Forbidden Forest in 1983.

 Career

 Early career

 Norman spent fifteen years working as a professional touring and studio musician.

 Forbidden Forest

-Norman programmed his first major computer program in the 1980s; a video game called Forbidden Forest.
-Norman's stated aim was to create an almost-cinematic experience, and he used 6502 machine language to program the game.
-Forbidden Forest was originally developed for a company known as Synchro, which went out of business when the game was about three-quarters complete.
-However, the game was eventually bought out by Cosmi and brought to completion.
+Norman programmed his first major computer program in the 1980s: a video game called Forbidden Forest.
+He has said his aim was to create a cinematic experience for its user.
+The game was programmed using the 6502 machine language.
+Forbidden Forest was originally developed for the company Synchro, which went out of business when the game was about three-quarters complete.
+However, the game was eventually bought out by American developer Cosmi and brought to completion.
 The finished game was described as a "technical masterpiece" by Retro Gamer.
 The game was released in 1983.